-Question from Sherry Y.: Hi Rick.
+Question from Sherry: Hi, Rick.
 I was typing a homework assignment in Microsoft Word when the doorbell rang.

-Anyway, I was away from the computer for maybe 5 minutes but when I got back my 2 year old was playing with it.
+Anyway, I was away from the computer for maybe 2 minutes but when I got back my 2 year old was playing with it.

 I about freaked out when I saw her playing with the mouse, but as it turned out my Word document was just fine.

 1 – Right-click on a blank area of the Taskbar, then uncheck Lock the taskbar.

 2 – Click on the Taskbar and hold the mouse button down while you drag the taskbar back to the bottom the screen.

 3 – Once the Taskbar is back in its normal location, release the mouse button.